ifeoluw-a/Fish-Weight-Prediction/README.md

 The models were trained and evaluated using scikit-learn.

 ## Results
 The model achieved a mean absolute error (MAE) of 50.6 and an R-squared value of 95.5% on the test set.
-For detailed results, see the results/ directory.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for improvements or bug fixes.